maxeq/datatable/README.md

 ## 🎨 Customization

-### Styling
+### Row Styling
-This component uses utility classes (e.g., TailwindCSS).
-You can override or extend styles using your CSS framework or custom classes.
+Use the `rowClassName` prop to dynamically apply styles to rows.
+This can be a string for static styles or a function that returns a string based on the row's data.

 ---